 The new Federal Prohibition Commissioner was John F. Kramer from Mansfield, Ohio.

 The notion of outlawing alcohol had been hotly debated for generations; but in 1919 the US finally voted to actually change the Constitution and ban drinking.
-The new laws prohibited the manufacture and sale of alcohol… so the adventure was known as Prohibition.
+New laws were written whereby the manufacture and sale of alcohol would be prohibited, so the adventure was known as Prohibition.

 Everyone could see it was a daunting task; perhaps impossible.
 Whoever the president appointed to head the Prohibition experiment faced a thousand angry mob leaders; ten thousand cunning rum-runners; a hundred thousand bootleggers; and millions of grumbling folks whose favorite saloon was not allowed to sell cocktails anymore.